 Gay, Mon Cherries.
 High school with

-down-low boyfriends especially MICHAEL IRA SWERDLOW in LONG ISLAND, commercial
+down-low boyfriends especially MICHAEL IRA SWERDLOW in JERICHO in LONG ISLAND, commercial

 modeling in MANHATTAN;